vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ## Governance
 Governance allows the Vega network to arrive at on-chain decisions, where tokenholders can create proposals that other tokenholders can vote to approve or reject.

-Governance proposals for restricted mainnet are limited to network parameter change proposals, as trading is not available.

-In future versions, Vega will support proposals for creating markets and assets, proposals for changing network parameters, markets and assets, and freeform proposals for community suggestions.
+Vega supports on-chain proposals for creating markets and assets, changing network parameters, markets and assets.
+Vega also supports freeform proposals for community suggestions that will not be enacted on-chain.

 :::info
 Try out proposing markets using [Fairground](https://fairground.wtf), Vega's testnet.